 Apply for financial aid on time.
 Discuss study abroad plans with the Office of Student Financial Aid and submit a budget revision request for the study abroad program.

 Global Honors students may be eligible for scholarship funds to help toward study abroad program fees.
-More information is available in the Global Honors office in Cherry Parkes 311C.

 The cost of the flight is usually not included in the study abroad program fee.
 Therefore, it is wise to look for flights early.
 STA Travel is an agency that caters specifically to students.